 What are the most important leadership strengths and weaknesses one needs to get to the C-suite?
 IMPACT Group recently surveyed HR professionals across the US to find out what skills and characteristics leaders need to move up the ranks.
 (These are also telling insights when it comes to developing and evaluating leadership training programs to help high-potential talent.)

 The graph below presents the results of IMPACT Group’s 2021 Trends in Developing Leaders.
 We asked more than 100 HR executives to weigh in on leadership strengths and weaknesses that can make or break a career.
-Here’s how they ranked these seven strengths.
+Here’s how they ranked these six strengths.

 We asked HR executives to tell us how these six traits would matter in someone’s career path to the executive ranks if the trait was missing.
 They rated each on a 5-point scale, with No. 1 as most important.